Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-dp-dc.md

 w_n^1 * w_n^{n-1} = w_n^n = 1
 $$

-So, this means that we can just simply go anti-clockwise to get the inverse!
+So, this means that we can just simply go in the opposite direction (clockwise) to get the inverse!

 Given $FFT(A,w_n)$ where A is any polynomial and the nth roots of unity,